svetaatluxai/socialproximity/README.md

 ## Data analysed in the publication

 The folder `dialogues` contains the generated dialogues between artificial characters used for the analysis in the paper.

+Note: the code provided here will produce JSON files instead of TXT, as it was in the earlier version of the program.
+The code will not re-generate exactly the same dialogues as in the `dialogues` folder because language generation is non-deterministic.